Skip to content

 What is a spirit week at work?

 A spirit week at work is a 3 to 5-day workplace event where each day has a theme (dress-up, trivia, wellness, holiday, virtual) employees opt into to build connection and break routine.
-LearnClash's April-May 2026 pilots show participation hits 67 percent when activities are async-friendly and 38 percent when they require synchronous Zoom attendance.
+Participation tends to be higher when activities are async-friendly than when they require synchronous Zoom attendance.

 How long should a workplace spirit week be?

 Five days is the standard, but only if the arc is shaped correctly.
 Use a low-effort Monday, an identity-driven Tuesday, a competitive Wednesday, an altruism-driven Thursday, and a celebration-driven Friday.
-LearnClash pilots in April-May 2026 found 3-day spirit weeks under-deliver and 7-day spirit weeks lose 40 percent of participants by day 6.
+Three-day spirit weeks tend to under-deliver, and seven-day spirit weeks tend to lose participants before the end.

 What's a good spirit week theme for a hybrid team?

 Themes that work async beat themes that require everyone on Zoom at the same time.
-Pajama Day, Color-Coordinated Team Day, and an async LearnClash trivia round each hit 60 percent or higher participation in our hybrid pilots.
-Themes that require a synchronous Zoom (talent show, virtual cooking class) average 35 percent in distributed teams.
+Pajama Day, Color-Coordinated Team Day, and an async LearnClash trivia round all travel well across a distributed team.
+Themes that require a synchronous Zoom (talent show, virtual cooking class) tend to lose distributed teams.

 How do I get high participation in a workplace spirit week?

 Three rules: pick themes with zero purchase cost, design every activity to work async first, and let recognition arrive without a public ranking.
-Across 12 LearnClash pilots, the participation cliff was always one of these three failing.
+The participation cliff almost always traces back to one of these three failing.
 The 5-day arc template in this article applies all three by default.

 Are spirit weeks worth it for small teams under 15 people?

 Yes, but downshift to 3 days and skip the costume-required themes.
 Small teams are most exposed to cost-equity gaps and identity traps because there's nowhere to hide a non-participation.
-LearnClash async trivia rounds, gratitude walls, and outdoor lunch days outperform dress-up for sub-15 teams by 25 percentage points.
+Async trivia rounds, gratitude walls, and outdoor lunch days tend to outperform dress-up for sub-15 teams.

 Start my free duel